 Hearing Aid Services

-Hearing aid fitting, programming, adjustment, and consultation by a licensed hearing aid practitioner in Alberta and British Columbia
+Hearing aid fitting, programming, adjustment, and consultation by a licensed hearing aid practitioner in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Northwest Territories, Nunavut, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon

 Are hearing aid services CRA eligible in Canada?

 Yes.
-Services provided by a licensed hearing aid practitioner are eligible for the Medical Expense Tax Credit (METC) in Alberta and British Columbia.
+Services provided by a licensed hearing aid practitioner are eligible for the Medical Expense Tax Credit (METC) in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Northwest Territories, Nunavut, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon.
 Because METC-eligible services qualify for Health Spending Account (HSA) reimbursement, hearing aid practitioner services can be claimed through your HSA in those provinces.

 What Qualifies

-- Hearing aid fitting and programming by a licensed hearing aid practitioner in a recognized province
+- Hearing aid fitting and programming by a licensed hearing aid practitioner in Alberta or British Columbia

 - Hearing aid adjustments and follow-up consultations